anubhavsh18/analytics-sql-project/README.md

 # Data Warehouse Analytics

 A SQL Server-based data warehouse project built with a star schema design.
-Covers data ingestion, exploration, and business analytics using T-SQL.
+Covers data ingestion, exploration, and advanced business analytics using T-SQL.

 ---